Honda Accord 2003-07 problems and fixes, fuel economy, specs, photos

-What to look for when buying a used Honda Accord: As a first step, check the used car history records to see if there were any reported accidents in the past.
-Don't buy a car if the "Check Engine" light is on before you know what the problem is; once we have been contacted by a person who bought a Honda Accord over eBay with the "Check Engine" light on.
+What to look for when buying a used Honda Accord: Don't buy a car if the "Check Engine" light is on before you know what the problem is; once we have been contacted by a person who bought a Honda Accord over eBay with the "Check Engine" light on.
 After further diagnostic, It turned out that the engine needed to be rebuilt due to lack of compression in one of the cylinders.

 Watch out for a noisy power steering pump.
 Make sure to test the CD changer.
 Check if the stereo and the heater control lights are working; if not, the repair could be expensive.
 Read more What to look for when buying a used car.
 This post has a well-done summary of common issues: 7th Gen FAQ.
 Before buying a car, have it inspected by an independent mechanic.